RobotLocomotion/drake/drake/doc/bazel.rst

 Bazel Installation
 ==================

-Refer to the Bazel installation instructions: https://bazel.build/versions/master/docs/install.html
+The Ubuntu Xenial platform setup process installs Bazel for you.
+On other platforms, refer to the Bazel installation instructions.
+We use Bazel 0.4.2. https://bazel.build/versions/master/docs/install.html

-We develop with Bazel 0.3.1 using Ubuntu Trusty, Ubuntu Xenial, and OS X.

 Drake clone and platform setup
 ==============================

-The one-time platform setup is the same as with CMake build:
+The one-time platform setup is the same as for a CMake build:

  - Start with a **git clone** of drake, per the :ref:`Getting Drake
    <getting_drake>` instructions.